 Down along the highway, a dead gas station, café and store building turn vacant, dead window sockets out to the highway.

-This is our CURRENT Ghost Town of the Month for January 2014.
+This was our Ghost Town of the Month for January 2014.

 · Tierra Amarilla Grant (No section/township or range markings noted on grants.)